Key takeaways

 - Cash advance apps are convenient but should not replace long-term financial planning.

 Cash advance apps can be a lifesaver if you’re living paycheck to paycheck.
 And the majority of Americans are.
 These apps send you a small amount of money almost instantly at little to no cost.
-You get the funds you need, so you’re not stuck waiting for your next paycheck.
+You get the funds you need before payday.
+They can be an easy way to avoid overdrafts, cover rent, or pay for groceries.

 What exactly are cash advance apps, and how do they work?
 Here’s what you need to know.